apisearch-io/docs/code-reference/model.md

 Let's explain a little better this example

-* Our product with ID 4303ui203 is mapped as an Item
+* Our product with ID udsio-dsadsa-dsdaa is mapped as an Item
 * We have a name, a description and an EAN stored in the item, and because is not filterable not aggregable by these values, we place them in the metadata array.